JoJolion: Plot

-Josuke and Yasuho visit Holy in the hospital after reuniting.
-Though Yasuho glimpses Josefumi's mother in the parking lot, Josuke decides not to introduce himself to her, as he has accepted being neither Josefumi nor Kira.
-The two meet with what remains of the Higashikata family at a cake shop, as the family tries to decide on a cake to celebrate Norisuke's release from the hospital.
-The family eventually decides to leave the decision to Josuke as Yasuho takes her leave, satisfied that Josuke has found a loving family and a new life.
+With the conflict resolved, Josuke and Yasuho visit Holy in the hospital.
+While Yasuho catches sight of Josefumi's mother outside, Josuke chooses not to approach her, having embraced his identity as neither Josefumi nor Kira.
+The two later join the surviving Higashikata family at a cake shop, where they deliberate over a celebratory dessert for Norisuke's impending hospital discharge.
+The family ultimately defers the decision to Josuke as Yasuho departs, content in the knowledge that he has found both a home and a new purpose.